ZhenhanHu/RecipeAnalysis/README.md

 | `'n_ingredients'`| Number of ingredients in recipe | quantitative  |
 | `'n_steps'`      | Number of steps in recipe       | quantitative  |

-The baseline model performance is not good since the R^2 for the training dataset and the testing dataset are 3.77e-05 and -1.09e-05, respectively, which indicates the model poorly explains the variance in the target variable; and the RMSE for the training dataset and the testing dataset are 0.50 and 0.49 respectively, which also indicates bad performance with the average magnitude of the prediction errors being high.
+The baseline model performance is not good since the R^2 for the training dataset and the testing dataset are around 4.02e-05 and 4.27e-07, respectively, which indicates the model poorly explains the variance in the target variable; and the RMSE for the training dataset and the testing dataset are around 0.50 and 0.49 respectively, which also indicates bad performance with the average magnitude of the prediction errors being high.

 # Final Model <br>
 Two new features are considered in the new model, `minutes` and `submitted` as described as follows:  <br>